Intermittent fasting has made a buzz in the market because of its capability to deliver impressive body transformations without hustling at the gym.

 So basically, a simple 16 hours fasting can help you retain your muscle mass and keep your body healthy.

 If you are impressed with the changed on testosterone levels by 16:8 intermittent fasting then slow down and check what changed OMAD brought to the testosterone levels.

-Study conducted at the Department of Internal Medicine, University of Virginia Medical School, Charlottesville found breathtaking results.
+Study conducted at the Department of Internal Medicine, University of Virginia Medical School, Charlottesville found breathtaking improvement in GH production.

-They found, just a 24 hour fast, you can elevate your growth hormone levels by up to 2000%.
+Another research found, just a 24-hour fast can elevate your growth hormone levels by up to 2000% in men.

 OMAD pushes your body into fight mode that results in high testosterone levels and energy levels.
 This huge boost in testosterone levels helps in preserving muscle mass and utilizing stored fat as a primary fuel source.

 You can experience dizziness and jittery at the beginning of fasting but soon your body will adapt to the new diet pattern.